Trappists: Manual labor

-The 48th chapter of the Rule of St. Benedict states "for then are they monks in truth, if they live by the work of their hands".
-Thus, the life of a Trappist monk is centered on manual labor in addition to their spiritual activities.
-In addition to the tangible results of manual labor, which goes to support the economy of the community and the poor, the monk's work also contributes and reinforces the monk's and community's spiritual growth.
+The 48th chapter of the Rule of St. Benedict says, "for then are they monks in truth, if they live by the work of their hands".
+Thus a Trappist monk's life centers on manual labor in addition to spiritual activity.
+In addition to the tangible results of manual labor, which supports the economy of the community and the poor, the monk's work also reinforces the monk's and community's spiritual growth.

-The goods produced range from cheeses, bread and other foodstuffs to clothing and coffins.
+The goods produced range from cheeses, bread, and other foodstuffs to clothing and coffins.
 Their most famous products are Trappist beers.
-These are a unique category within the beer world, and are lauded for their high quality and flavor.
-These monasteries brew beer both for the monks themselves and for sale to the general public.
+These are a unique category in the beer world, and are lauded for their high quality and flavor.
+Monasteries brew beer for both the monks themselves and sale to the general public.
 Trappist beers are bottle conditioned, containing residual sugars and living yeast to improve with age.

-The Trappist monks of the Tre Fontane Abbey raise the lambs whose wool is used to make the pallia of new metropolitan archbishops.
-The pope blesses the pallia on the Feast of Saints Peter and Paul; the metropolitan archbishops receive those pallia in a separate ceremony within their home dioceses from the hands of the apostolic nuncio, who personally represents the pope in their respective countries.
+The Trappist monks of the Tre Fontane Abbey raise the lambs whose wool is used to make the pallia of metropolitan archbishops.
+The pope blesses the pallia on the Feast of Saints Peter and Paul; the metropolitan archbishops receive those pallia in a separate ceremony in their home dioceses from the hands of the apostolic nuncio, who represents the pope in their respective countries.

-The monks of New Melleray Abbey in rural Peosta, Iowa produce caskets for both themselves and for sale to the public.
+The monks of New Melleray Abbey in Peosta, Iowa, produce caskets for both themselves and sale to the public.

 Cistercian College, Roscrea, a boys' boarding secondary school in Ireland, is the only Trappist school left in the world, and one of only two remaining monastic secondary schools in Ireland.